leeguoo/jekyll-now/_posts/2017-04-16-MTA-auto-extraction.md

 ![](https://github.com/leeguoo/leeguoo.github.io/blob/master/images/2017-04-16-MTA-auto-extraction/Screen%20Shot%202017-04-16%20at%201.40.43%20PM.png?raw=true)

 Two things are interesting here.
 First, the data columns are separated by commas.
-It means the file is in csv format.The second thing is that the file name **turnstile_170408.txt** contains a six-digit number indicating the date when the file was added.
-Since the data are updated weekly, the dates in the file names are seven day apart.
+It means the file is in csv format.
+The second thing is that the file name **turnstile_170408.txt** (can be found in the address field) contains a six-digit number indicating the date when the file was added.
+Since the data are updated weekly, the dates in the file names are seven days apart.
 We can take advantages of these two findings.

 # Extract Data from One File